golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

 .. option:: -w, --with-subcontainers

-   Mount also subcontainers of those containers.
-Do this recursively (i.e. if any subcontainer provide own set of subcontainers, mount those too).
+    Mount the subcontainers of those containers.
+Subcontainers are mounted recursively (i.e. if any subcontainers provide own set of subcontainers, mount those too).
+This is the default.

+.. option:: -W, --without-subcontainers

+   Do not mount the subcontainers of those containers.

 .. option:: -q, --quiet